Hilbert's 16th problem on a period annulus and Nash space of arcs: Conclusion and perspectives

 For the generic cases of $I_1\cap I_2$, the bound is $2$ (cf. \cite{LL2}).\\

 Henryk Zoladek conjectured in (\cite{Zoladek1}, p.
-244) that--The maximal number of limit cycles appearing after perturbation of the system with center as a function of a point of the center manifold is equal to the maximum of the values of the number of zeroes of bifurcation function in a neighborhood of the point in the center manifold-- The conjecture above can be reformulated that this is true in restriction to each components of the Nash space of arcs $ Arc(B_I\C^n,E)$.
+244) that \begin{quotation} The maximal number of limit cycles appearing after perturbation of the system with center as a function of a point of the center manifold is equal to the maximum of the values of the number of zeroes of bifurcation function in a neighborhood of the point in the center manifold. \end{quotation} This conjecture can be reformulated in restriction to each components of the Nash space of arcs $ Arc(B_I\C^n,E)$.\\

 3-Our setting is well adapted to discuss the confluence phenomenon that we mention in the beginning of paragraph $4$.
 To explain it with more details, let us consider first a smooth point $p$ of the stratum $I_2$ of the centre manifold.
 Corresponding to the center $p$, there is an associated logarithmic integral $H$ and an integrating factor $M$.
 It is enough to consider a bifurcation function of order $1$ and it can be represented as a Melnikov-Pontryagin integral over the closed level sets $H=h$.
 For the essential perturbation defined in $4.1$, this bifurcation function can be written as: